markplewis/sandiplewis-blog/README.md

 npm install
 ```

-Because this project uses [Lerna](https://lerna.js.org/), running `npm install` in the root directory will subsequently trigger an `npm install` within the `studio` folder, so both applications' dependencies will be installed.
+Because this project uses [Lerna](https://lerna.js.org/), running `npm install` in the root directory will subsequently trigger an `npm install` within the `studio` directory, so both applications' dependencies will be installed.

 ### Startup